 The use of group text messaging has become a convenient tool for coaches and other staff working with students to relay information.
 District employees and third-party contractors shall use this method of communication only with both District approval and parental knowledge.
-Text messages to individual students shall contain only information with a legitimate educational purpose.
+Text messages to individual students through District-approved platforms shall contain only information with a legitimate educational purpose.